-Prior to working at the Island Institute, Suzanne worked at EARTHWORKS, an environmental advocacy and community support organization based in Washington, DC.
-She holds an M.A. in urban and environmental policy and planning from Tufts University and a B.A. in political science and international development from McGill University.
+Suzanne holds an M.A. in urban and environmental policy and planning from Tufts University and a B.A. in international development and political science from McGill University.
 She and her family live in Rockland, Maine and enjoy a close connection to the Monhegan Island community.